Jewel-Joseph-Lijo/TODO-App/README.md

-This is a TODO App created using react and CSS.The screenshot of the website is given below.
+This is a TODO App created using react and CSS.The screenshots of the website is given below.

 ![Screenshot 2024-09-17 204306](https://github.com/user-attachments/assets/0dc202d2-8b43-48cb-b71f-6ed395da7a33)